The Lord of the Tides: Plot

-Meanwhile, Talya, Alicent's lady-in-waiting, frequently visits Daemon's former mistress, Mysaria, believed to be the White Worm, providing information regarding the royals.
+Talya, Alicent's lady-in-waiting, is revealed to be a spy employed by Daemon's former mistress Mysaria, now a wealthy madam and the alleged "White Worm" of King's Landing.
+Prince Aegon, now married to his sister Helaena, rapes a handmaiden, which Alicent covers up, admonishing Aegon after.

-Prince Aegon, now married to his sister, Helaena, rapes a handmaiden, which Alicent later covers up.
-In an attempt to gain Princess Rhaenys' support, Rhaenyra proposes that her son, Prince Jacaerys, marry Rhaenys' granddaughter, Lady Baela, who would eventually rule as king and queen-consort, as well as a marriage between Lucerys and Baela's twin sister, Lady Rhaena, she becoming the Lady of Driftmark and continuing the true Velaryon name and bloodline.
-Rhaenys warns her that she will have to stand alone while expecting the Hightowers to rule in favour of Vaemond.
-She also pleads for Viserys to defend her succession to the throne, quoting Aegon the Conqueror's prophetic dream about the Prince That Was Promised.
+In an attempt to gain Rhaenys' support, Rhaenyra proposes that her sons Jacaerys and Lucerys marry Rhaenys' granddaughters, Baela and Rhaena.
+Rhaenys declines, not wanting to lose the favor of the Hightowers.
+Later, Rhaenyra pleads for Viserys to defend her succession to the throne, quoting Aegon the Conqueror's prophetic dream about the "Prince That Was Promised".

-Vaemond presents his petition to the court, where Otto seems prepared to rule against Lucerys.
-As Rhaenyra begins speaking, Viserys, frail and barely ambulatory, enters, shocking the court.
-Viserys struggles towards the Iron Throne, but is assisted by Daemon, who returns Viserys’ crown to his head, it having fallen off on the stairs.
-Viserys asks for Rhaenys’ opinion on the matter, and she replies that Corlys wishes for Luke to succeed him as Lord of The Tides.
-Viserys then affirms that Lucerys is the legitimate heir to Driftmark.
-Enraged, Vaemond calls Rhaenyra a whore, and his supposed nephews and Rhaenyra’s three elder sons bastards; Viserys declares that he will have Vaemond’s tongue, keeping to his declaration in Driftmark that anyone who dares question the parentage of Rhaenyra’s sons would lose their tongue.
-Daemon then decapitates Vaemond, declaring that he can keep his tongue.
+Vaemond presents his petition to the court with Otto seeming prepared to rule against Luke.
+Rhaenyra's defense is interrupted by Viserys who, frail and barely ambulatory, arrives and sits the Iron Throne, with Daemon's help.
+With Rhaenys' support, Luke is reaffirmed as the heir to Driftmark.
+Enraged, Vaemond calls Rhaenyra a whore and her three elder sons bastards.
+Viserys is angered and declares he will have Vaemond's tongue for such an insult, but Daemon draws his sword and decapitates Vaemond.

-The royal families gather for a feast at which Viserys implores everyone to make amends.
+During a feast, Viserys implores everyone in the royal family to make amends.
 In response, Rhaenyra toasts Queen Alicent for lovingly caring for Viserys.
-Alicent, in turn, toasts Rhaenyra, and - still angry with Aegon - says she will make a fine queen.
-After the exhausted king retires to bed, Aemond abruptly ends the festivities by mockingly praising Jacaerys, Lucerys, and Joffrey as being three "Strong boys", alluding to their deceased, biological father, Ser Harwin Strong.
-This results in a fight among the princes.
-Amid mounting royal tensions, Rhaenyra prepares for her family's return to Dragonstone.
-Viserys, on his deathbed, mistakes Alicent for Rhaenyra and mutters parts of Aegon the Conqueror's dream; Alicent misinterprets it as Viserys wanting their son, Aegon, to succeed him as king.
+Alicent, in turn, toasts Rhaenyra, proclaiming she will make a good queen.
+Exhausted but happy to see his family harmonious, Viserys retires to bed.
+Soon after, however, Aemond provokes Rhaenyra's sons and a fight ensues, only stopping upon Daemon's intervention.
+Rhaenyra, still in good faith, takes her family back to Dragonstone.

+Viserys, on his deathbed, mistakes Alicent for Rhaenyra and mutters parts of Aegon the Conqueror's dream which Alicent misinterprets as Viserys wanting their son, Aegon, to succeed him as king.
 Viserys calls out to his "love", his late wife Aemma, as he passes away.